r24mille/demand_heatmap/README.md

 demand_heatmap
 ==============

-Python project experimenting with heatmaps
+Python project experimenting with heatmaps and electricity timeseries data.

 Depends on django, numpy, scipy, and matplotlib